 Loans and receivables are nonderivative financial assets with fixed or determinable payments and fixed maturities that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not classified or designated as AFS investments or financial assets at FVPL.
 After initial measurement, loans and receivables are subsequently carried at amortized cost using the effective interest method, less any allowance for impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and includes fees that are an integral part of the EIR and transaction costs.
 The amortization is included under 'Interest income' in profit or loss in the consolidated statement of comprehensive income.
-Gains and losses are recognized in profit or loss in the consolidated statement of as well as through the amortization process.
+Gains and losses are recognized in profit or loss in the consolidated statement of comprehensive income when the loans and receivables are derecognized or impaired, as well as through the amortization process.
 Loans and receivables are classified as current assets if maturity is within 12 months from the reporting date.
 Otherwise, these are classified as noncurrent assets.